Liverpool Institute for Performing Arts

 - International Students

-The Liverpool Institute for Performing Arts offers education and training in the performing arts via foundation and degree courses.
+The Liverpool Institute for Performing Arts (LIPA) offers education and training in the performing arts via foundation and degree courses.
 Degrees are validated by Liverpool John Moores University.

 Teaching Excellence Framework (TEF)